mpleroux/traversy_vue_crash_course_2024/README.md

 import './assets/fonts.css'; // Google Fonts
 import './assets/tailwind.css'; // tailwind + @theme
 ```

-I still get an error on `@theme`.
-The Poppins font seems to work fine.

 As of Vue 3 there's no need to import `defineProps` from `vue` anymore so I removed all the import statements.